Persian Rug Cleaning & Maintenance

 Blot immediately with a clean, absorbent cloth

-Work from the outer edge inward
+Work from the outer edge toward the center

 Avoid: